 Before taking the plunge and sending your first email, the most important step is figuring out your purpose.
 What do you want to achieve from this email?
 What are you targeting?
 What content will you include, and why?
 How will you measure the success of your campaign?
 Further down, we’ll discuss which type of campaigns are best for specific goals.

 Pro tip: try to align your campaign goals with your company goals.
 Is it to drive sales of new products?
 Obtaining new leads for your sales team?
 More tickets sold for your event?
 What goal is your company working towards that an email campaign can directly support?

 Step 2: Build a list

 Now that you have a goal, it’s time to build your list.
-There’s a couple of different ways you can make your list.
+There are a couple of different ways you can make your list.
 The first is by importing the email addresses of existing customers.
 However, before sending someone an email campaign, legally, you need permission from them.
-One way to do so is having a place for them to check or uncheck a box while making a purchase that asks if they’d like to receive promotional emails.
+One way to do so is to have a place for them to check or uncheck a box while making a purchase that asks if they’d like to receive promotional emails.

 Another way is to market your email list on social media channels and have a pop-up on your website encouraging your audience to sign up for your email list.
 You can even give a little preview, teasing coupon codes or new products, and exclusive content.